berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 To all coaches and students,

-We are a week away from BmMT!
+BmMT is rapidly approaching!
 Please read this email **in its entirety** as it contains the tournament day logistics.
 Also attached is the Tournament Guide, a concise two-page document containing the schedule of events and activities.
 Coaches will receive physical copies of the Tournament Guide at check-in.